branchwelder/web-technologies/in-class/01_intro.md

 # Introduction: Setting up a development environment

 Today in class, set up your devlopment environment!
 This is often the first major hurdle you will have to overcome as a developer.
-AThe instructors will be around to answer questions and help as needed.
+The instructors will be around to answer questions and help as needed.

 ## Discord